What should you know about sunburns? What are sunburn symptoms and signs?

 If you are taking any medications that make your skin more sensitive to the sun (such as tetracyclines, thiazides, sulfonamides, phenothiazines, oral contraceptives, diuretics, drugs for diabetes) contact your doctor to see if there are different medications you can take that will make you less likely to get sunburned.
 Do not stop taking any prescribed medication without first consulting your doctor.

-Care for blisters and peeling skin from a severe sunburn (picture)
+How to care for blisters and peeling from a severe sunburn (pictures)

 - If your skin is peeling following a bad sunburn, avoid picking at it or peeling it further.